Skip to content Skip to search

 Abortion is legal up to 24 weeks after the last menstrual period.
 In 1981, Massachusetts courts ruled in favor of the right to abortion and in 2020 the state passed legislation protecting the right to abortion.

 Abortion is legal up until fetal viability.
-Michigan has a pre-Roe total abortion ban that has been temporarily blocked pending a final state court ruling later this year.
-People seeking an abortion must wait 24 hours before getting the procedure and undergo mandatory counseling.
+Michigan overturned its pre-Roe total abortion ban and codified abortion rights per a 2022 ballot measure.
+A requirement that people seeking an abortion must wait 24 hours before getting the procedure is enjoined as of June 2024.
 D&X procedures are prohibited.

 Abortion is illegal.
-There are no exceptions for incest.
+There are exceptions for rape or incest if the incidents have been reported to law enforcement.

 Abortion is illegal.
 There are no exceptions for rape or incest.